willermo/ramdisk-manager/AI_README.md

    - `gimp-ram`: GIMP with temporary files in RAM
    - `inkscape-ram`: Inkscape with temporary files in RAM
    - `ffmpeg-ram`: FFmpeg with temporary files in RAM
+   - `docker-ram`: Docker with build cache in RAM
+   - `windsurf-ram-setup.sh`: Windsurf IDE with cache in RAM

 4. **Management Tools:**
    - `ramdisk-setup.sh`: Initializes directory structure and permissions